Pre Departure Information

 Fundraising support and ideas: To make the most of your volunteering time in Nepal why not raise some donations for our projects before you arrive?
 Everything from clothing to books, games, education resources, medical supplies and household items are very cheap here in Nepal, meaning that even a small amount of money will go a long way.
 For tips about fundraising see the separate page here: Fundraising

-Welcome pack for your first night: If you can’t wait to get here then check out all the information you will receive when you arrive on Day 1 in the handbook for volunteers
+Welcome pack for your first night: If you can’t wait to get here then check out all the information you will receive when you arrive on Day 1 in the handbook volunteers 2017

 Click to jump to the relevant sections about Pre-arrival information: